Texas’ Former Law

 The intention of sex offender registries is mainly to keep the public and local authorities aware of the locations of sexual predators whom the state believes may pose a threat to the public -- the registries are not intended to encompass teenagers and who engage in consensual sex.

 The Romeo and Juliet law is meant to distinguish between teenagers who made a mistake and actual sexual predators.

 Those labeled as sex offenders, including teenagers, could face a lifetime of sex offender registration and many other collateral consequences, such as difficulty in finding good employment, housing, negative social stigmas and being unable to attend their children's church or to spend time with young family members.

 Therefore, the new Romeo and Juliet law in Texas provides an opportunity for teenagers and young adults facing the possibility of or who are already forced to register as sex offenders an opportunity for a productive future.
 It is important to speak with an experienced criminal defense attorney about petitioning for a case review and possibly having the sex offender registration requirement removed if you or a family member has already been required to register as a sex offender for engaging in sexual relations with a partner under age 17 and may fit the requirements of the new law.

-Houston Criminal Attorney Jim Sullivan represents adults and juveniles accused of sex offenses.
+Houston Criminal Attorney James Sullivan represents adults and juveniles accused of sex offenses.
 He has successfully petitioned juvenile clients to be allowed to de-register from the sex offender registry and looks forward to helping adult clients do the same under the new law.
-You can call Jim Sullivan right now at 281-546-6428 for a free consultation.
+You can call James Sullivan at 281-546-6428 for a free consultation.